03v1.0Jun 4, 2026

 A saved view belongs to the user's account and travels with them.
 The current, unsaved configuration can stay on the device, as it does today.

 It explains why the feature matters and what the user should be able to do.
 What it deliberately leaves out is how to build any of it.
 It never says whether the editor should be a modal or a drawer, where in the app the feature should live, or how a saved view should be stored.
-A real ticket leaves these decisions to be worked out from the product, and whether the agent makes them well is the product judgment we measure.
+A real-world ticket leaves these decisions for the product team (product managers, designers, and developers) to work out, and so the benchmark leaves this work for the agent.

-Before an agent ever touches the host app, we map its decision points: the places where the brief leaves a choice open, and a careful agent and a careless one part ways.
+Before an agent ever touches the host app, we define the ground truth: the answer key the work will be graded against.
+We map its decision points, the places where the brief leaves a choice open, and a careful agent parts ways with a careless one.
 Some are planted in the app's code, waiting to be noticed.
 Others live in the brief's silences.
-For each one we write down, in advance, what a good answer looks like, and we tie it to a specific item in the rubric, the scoresheet drawn from the eight categories.
+For each, we write down in advance what a good answer looks like and tie it to a specific rubric item.
+That answer rests on established design guidelines that experts have vetted over years, like Apple's Human Interface Guidelines, or Google's Material Design, as well as our own judgment.
 The agent never sees this map.

 The decision: deleting a saved view should be protected against accidents.